rantsandruse/pytorch_lstm_02minibatch/README.md

   Note: parsing in total_length is a must, otherwise you might run into dimension mismatch.

-  4. Last but not least, ask your loss function to ignore the padding, and only use the not ignored elements to calculate the mean loss:
+  4. Last but not least, ask your loss function to ignore the padding using ignore_index=-1.
+(Note that you also need to make sure that you set padding index to -1, so that the predicted tags are aligned with the true tags.)

     loss_fn = nn.CrossEntropyLoss(ignore_index=-1, size_average=True)